Originally published: 01.OCT.2021

 What is green vaginal discharge?

-Green vaginal discharge is an abnormal green-coloured secretion which is often caused by the body's inflammatory response to an infection.
-When pathogens enter the genital tract, they reproduce causing the normal clear or whitish vaginal fluid to become heavy and take on a yellow, yellow-green or green color.
+Green vaginal discharge is an abnormal green-colored secretion which is often caused by the body's inflammatory response to an infection.
+When pathogens enter the genital tract, they reproduce causing the normal clear or whitish vaginal fluid to become heavy and take on a yellow, yellow-green, or green color.

-Green discharge is often accompanied by a foul-smelling odour and other symptoms such as vaginal irritation, a burning sensation during urination and pain during sex.
-More often than not, infections associated with green discharge are not serious, and are often easily curable with antibiotics if caught early.
+Green discharge is often accompanied by a foul-smelling odor and other symptoms such as vaginal irritation, a burning sensation during urination, and pain during sex.
+More often than not, infections associated with green discharge are not serious and are often easily curable with antibiotics if caught early.

 Some common causes of green discharge:

 Remember, some form of discharge is normal.
-As a sexual health specialist, I get asked about abnormal discharge and vaginal discharge on a daily basis.
+As a sexual health specialist, I get asked about abnormal discharge and vaginal discharge daily.
 I understand that it can be a cause of great concern, and for many people, it leads them to the conclusion that they have a sexually transmitted disease, or that they may have a very serious health condition.

 What is causing green discharge?

-There are a number of causes that may be causing your green vaginal discharge.
+Several causes may be behind your green vaginal discharge.
 For most women, it may be caused by a bacterial infection.
 In other cases, it could be a sexually transmitted infection.
-In some other causes, pregnancy may have played a part in your vaginal discharge changing in colour and consistency.
+Pregnancy may also cause your vaginal discharge to change in color and consistency.

 Trichomoniasis Vaginal Infection

-I recommend that if you notice green discharge you should speak to your doctor or visit a sexual health clinic immediately so you can get tested.
+I recommend that if you notice green discharge or other signs of vaginitis, you should speak to your doctor or visit a sexual health clinic immediately so you can get tested.

 Other Sexually Transmitted Infections (STIs): Gonorrhea or Chlamydia